spicuzzi2010/Natural-Disaster-Analysis/README.md

 Presentation Link https://docs.google.com/presentation/d/1hf62hA5lI5pDgIPthLenRxxkLpOZf36w3VvTkHR4zUw/edit#slide=id.ge726d615ea_0_0 and created website https://natural-disaster-analysis.herokuapp.com/

 ## ETL
-A FEMA-declared disaster dataset with over 21,000 records was used as our primary source.
-Coordinates (lat, lon) for each disaster record was retrieved with GeoPy.
-This updated dataset was then cleaned and loaded to a PostgreSQL database.
+A FEMA-declared disaster dataset with over 21,000 records since 2010 was used as our primary source.
+Coordinates (lat, lon) for each disaster record was retrieved with functio created using GeoPy.
+This updated dataset was then cleaned and loaded to a PostgreSQL database that can run multiple times in succession and will replace current values if they exist.

 ## Flask
 A Flask application is used to select data from the database and generate a JSON file to be called through our API.
 Each disaster record has a unique ID and includes data for date, year, state, county, latitude, longitude, disaster type, and disaster description.